kylasweb/inline-crm/plan.md

 –	Develop a training effectiveness evaluation tool to measure the impact of training programs.
 This detailed breakdown provides a comprehensive understanding of each module’s features, tools, functions, reusable components, and recommendations.
 It serves as a blueprint for developing a robust and integrated CRM system that addresses various business needs and promotes efficiency and effectiveness across all modules.
 ________________________________________
-Advanced CRM Modules for IT Companies
-Advanced Modules (10 modules)
+Advanced CRM Modules for IT Companies (Do Not Implement This) Advanced Modules (10 modules)
 1. Advanced Customer Journey Mapping: Visualize and analyze customer interactions across all touchpoints.
 2. Predictive Analytics Dashboard: Provides deep insights and predictions using advanced data analysis techniques.